How we present ourselves – a summary

 - We have set sizing for our logos, if you are using standard A sized documents (A4, A3 etc).

 - We keep our logo on as plain a background as possible (but not in a box) so that it has sufficient contrast to make it identifiable.

 - We don’t have any sub logos – we are all part of the University of Leeds and need to project ourselves as one strong institution.

-- The University crest is only used for legal, statuary and ceremonial purposes
+- The University crest is only used for legal, statutory and ceremonial purposes.

 The identity band

 - A band device can be used across applications to hold them together visually and to provide a clear space within which the University logo will appear.
 This can be in the form of a coloured band or a key line over an image – a thin line across the page near the top.

 - The band is a secondary identification and branding element and helps with recognition and consistency, so it needs to be in the same place on each piece of collateral, print or digital, we have set sizes for the identity band, if you are using standard A sized documents (A4, A3 etc).